TurahRae/Event-App/README.md

 # Event Reporting Mobile App

-A mobile event reporting app with RSVP functionality, built using **Apache Cordova**.
+A mobile event reporting app with RSVP functionality, built using **Cordova**.
 This app allows users to report events, RSVP to upcoming events and view a list of reports in an easy-to-use mobile interface.